Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 **In the water cycle:**
 1. Increased atm CO2 emissions.
 This increases the amount of CO2 in the atmosphere.
 The CO2 available to plants increases, causing **carbon fertilisation**.
 Plants thus absorb more carbon from the atm.
 This lowers the atm CO2 concentration.

+### Land use changes
+A range of land use changes act as a catalyst for altering the flows and stores in the carbon and water cycles.

+#### Urban growth
+Urbanisation (change in land use from rural to urban).
+This:
+- replaces natural land with impermeable surfaces, such as tarmac;
+- reduce percolation and subsequent infiltration, increasing runoff;
+- encourage fast drainage of water after precipitation into sewage systems;
+- ultimately, decreasing the lag time and increasing peak flows.

+- decreases natural stores and sequestering of carbon, even releasing it from trees that may be burned;
+- requires additional surrounding land to sustain development, reducing diversity and carbon stores;
+- increases carbon emissions on a local scale from urban development and combustion.

+#### Farming
+Modern agricultural techniques require huge amounts of change to natural environments and huge amounts of water to sustain crop growth.
+In the Colorado River basin, USA, agriculture accounts for 80% of all water that is used.

+- irrigation systems are typically located closest to rivers; reducing river flow and storage in aquifers
+- irrigation increases water in the soil (pedosphere) temporarily, with an increase in evaporation and transpiration increasing relative humidity;
+- aquifers may dry up, decreasing the local water table, lowering the number of springs, and flow in rivers.*(could you link this to a negative feedback loop?)*;
+- natural interception is reduced vs forest or grasslands;
+- ploughing increases evaporation losses and decreases soil moisture;
+- ditches and [subsurface draining](https://www.trenchers.co.uk/products/agricultural-drainage-trenchers/types-of-agricultural-drainage) channel water rapidly away from being able to infiltrate and percolate, and into streams or gulleys, increasing peak flow.

+-

+#### Forestry

+### Water Extraction
+Water extraction includes surface extraction and also extraction of water from aquifers and artesian basins - thus the removal from these stores and transfer to others.

 ## Human impacts on the carbon cycle